utkuufuk/weekplot/README.md

 # Weekplot
-Reads & plots your weekly schedule from a text file.
+Reads & plots your weekly schedule from a YAML or a simple text file.

 ![Schedule](Schedule.png)